adamwhitlock1/whitlock-di-challenge/README.md

 Your contact form should be in valid HTML in our template.
 It should match the style of the template.

+I used the bootstrap class naming convention to create the form markup, and I added some custom styles to the form via the

 Your back-end processing should be done in PHP.
 You may use a framework, or plain PHP - either is fine.

 Your contact form data should be validated.